trpubins/portfolio/README.md

     npm run build
     ```

-Site files can be found in the `dist` folder after the build completes.
+Site files can be found in the `out` folder after the build completes.

 ## 📚 Learn More